bachrach44/pydailystrips/README.md

 * The program is much simpler, easer to manage, and runs in python.

 ###Current Status
-As of 11/23/2014, it is almost ready for a version 1.0 release.
-The main app is working, and most of the strips in the defs file have been checked.
-I still need to go through and create or update classes for some standalone strips, and there are still some dead ones to be weeded out.
+As of February 2016, it is officially ready to be called version 1.0.
+There are still some strip definitions to clean up, but all the major providers and major things are in there and have been stable for some time now.
+Use an enjoy! (and if you update the strips.def file, please use github to keep the master appraised of your updates).